MHS '68

 (Connie Shaffer and helpers put together that student

-the commencement program, and the '65, '66, '67, and '68
+children, the commencement program, and the '65, '66,

-yearbooks.
-And there was an old scrapbook that had been
+'67, and '68 yearbooks.
+Also, there was an old scrapbook

-clippings of wedding stories for people from the MHS '68
+scrapbook with news clippings of wedding stories for

-group.
-She had shared that info over the years, and the
+people from the MHS '68 group.
+She had shared that info

-news clippings gave info about women's married names.
+over the years, and the news clippings gave info about

 As years passed, when someone would send word that